 This guide assumes you’re working on a UNIX system or in a UNIX shell environment.
 For MAC OS and Linux-based systems, feel free to use any CLI tools of choice for issuing commands.
 For Windows users, we recommend a UNIX environment like Cygwin, Putty, or Git Bash.

 Developing code for Magento Commerce requires working in Git branches.
 Not everyone remembers Git commands with ease.
 If you want a Git client, use any client of your choice.
 Some developers use clients including GitKraken and SmartGit.

 Have the following prepared to complete your initial workspace and project setup:

-- Magento Commerce account with an added user account
+- Magento Commerce Cloud account with an added user account

 You should be ready to go!
 The following sections provide a link to the previous step, instructions, and a link to the next step to start developing:

 - Install all prerequisite software and tools on your host system (laptop, desktop, etc) and local workspace (VM)